-5. The Commission recommends the Administration fund and collaborate with private sector and non-profit partners to design and implement a wide-reaching, national multiplatform media campaign addressing the hazards of substance use, the danger of opioids, and stigma.
-A similar mass media/educational campaign was launched during the AIDs public health crisis.
+5. The Commission recommends the Administration fund and collaborate with private sector and non-profit partners to design and implement a wide-reaching, national multi-

 Opioid Prescription Practices

 More than 20 years ago, a growing compulsion to detect and treat pain set in motion the prescribing of opioids beyond traditional boundaries of treating acute, postoperative, and procedural pain and end-of-life care.
 The surge in opioid supply escalated into opioid-related misuse, diversion, use disorder, overdose deaths, and the advent of deadly fentanyl analogs.
 One of the areas which can have the greatest impact in the opioid crisis is reducing the rate of new addictions.
 This can be partly accomplished by aiming to prescribe opioids to appropriately indicated patients, and that prescription durations and doses match the clinical reason for which the drug is prescribed.
 Some states have set firm limits on the maximum number of days of prescribed opioids at initial encounters, irrespective of pain condition.